Creature Feature Segment.

-This thing opens with a DJ with a radio segment and local news for Pottsville, Idaho.
+This thing opens with a DJ's radio segment, reporting local news for Pottsville, Idaho.
 The film is set across Easter.
 There is a narration following the radio part, saying people have gone missing, the ultimate terror has taken form, blah blah blah.
 What a load of shit this film was...

 The main thing is the police and government come together to fight a monster that evolved from a local boy mutated by radioactive waste that has contaminated the local drinking water.

 The gore is minimal, a kid joyriding a car in a junkyard gets his head pulled off and There's a scene where a young couple are getting down at a drive-in (the film they're watching looked more interesting than the one they're acting in.)
 Goop oozes in through their radio and the creature attacks the couple in the car, whilst a naked busty blond struggles with an amorphous monster lump on the drive in screen.
-Some humour is attempted with kids in another car in the drive in being cut to and screaming in a comical way.
+Some humour is attempted with the scene cutting to some kids in another car in the drive-in, screaming in a comical way.
 It's all fairly hammy and incongruent to the rest of the film.

 I'm having to work hard to follow this, but actually, the more I can pay attention, the more mildly interesting themes appear.